-The College Board offers three Advanced Placement classes in math: AP Calculus AB, AP Calculus BC and AP Statistics.
-Successful completion of an AP math class is invaluable to many college-bound students, but choosing between the three options can be difficult.
+The College Board offers four Advanced Placement classes in math: AP Calculus AB, AP Calculus BC, AP Statistics and — the newest — AP Precalculus.
+Successful completion of an AP math class is invaluable to many college-bound students, but choosing among the options can be difficult.
 Here is what you should know about each.

 AP Calculus AB

 Before enrolling in AP Calculus AB, students should have working knowledge of algebra, geometry, analytic geometry, trigonometry and elementary functions, course work that is covered in AP Precalculus.